edgepointlearning/edgepointlearning.com/src/collections/blog/2023-01-04-Scenarios-Compliance-Training.md

 Keep dialogue conversational and realistic—talk the way people chat over messaging apps or on virtual meetings in the workplace
 Use real-life problems employees face during their workday Base scenarios on trends you spot in the news or on social media to keep things fresh and current

+{% picture "blog/2023/2023-01-04-Scenarios-Compliance-Training02.jpg", "Give learners a feeling of hope that a problem can be solved or an obstacle can be overcome", "rounded-xl" %}

 ### 3. Make it memorable.
 People remember the feelings events stir up in them.
 They root for characters they connect with and who make them feel something.
 Training is more memorable and impactful when it prompts emotion.
 If you're looking for ways to get learners more involved, give them something to relate to.
 Try these suggestions: